Charles de Gaulle Airport: Terminal 1

+Terminal 1 closed in March 2020 in response to the drop in traffic during the COVID-19 pandemic.
+ADP used this time for a €250 million refurbishment.
+Completed in 2023, the refurbishment included the creation of a new junction building linking satellites 1, 2 and 3, and modernisation of the central body of the terminal.
+Various design details in the refurbished terminal pay homage to the circular shape of the original Andreu design.
+The upgraded Terminal 2 also features a new departure lounge designed by French designers Maxime Liautard and Hugo Toro, which reflects the ambiance of a Parisian bistro.

+The terminal is primarily used by Star Alliance airlines with a few exceptions.
+Other carriers include Oneworld carriers Cathay Pacific, Oman Air, Qatar Airways and SriLankan Airlines, SkyTeam carrier Saudia and non-aligned carriers including Aer Lingus, Eurowings, Icelandair, and Kuwait Airways.

 Terminal 2

 Terminal 2 is spread across seven sub-terminals: 2A to 2G.
 Terminals 2A to 2F are connected by inter-terminal walkways, but Terminal 2G is a satellite building 800 m away.
 Terminal 2G can only be accessed by shuttle bus from Terminals 1, 2A to 2F and 3.
 The CDGVAL inter-terminal shuttle train, Paris RER Regional-Express and high-speed TGV rail station, Aéroport Charles de Gaulle 2 TGV, is located within the Terminal 2 complex and between 2C and 2E (on one side) or 2D and 2F (on the opposite side).

 Terminal 2F was used for the filming of the music video for the U2 song "Beautiful Day".
 The band also had their picture taken inside Terminal 2F for the album artwork of their 2000 album All That You Can't Leave Behind.

-Air France and all other SkyTeam and Oneworld airlines are the main operators of Terminal 2 with the exception of SkyTeam member Saudia and Oneworld's Middle East and Asian members who operate from Terminal 1.
-However, Oneworld Asian member Japan Airlines operates at this terminal concourse E. Several other airlines also operate from this terminal including Star Alliance members Air China, Croatia Airlines, Ethiopian Airlines, EVA Air, and Thai Airways International, easyJet and most non-aligned airlines.